science-en-poche/yelandur/API.md

 ##### `GET`

-`GET /profiles` requires user authentication and will return the array of profiles that appear in one of the user's experiments.
+`GET /profiles` requires user authentication and will return the array of profiles that appear in of the user's experiments.
 If no authentication is provided a `401` is returned.
 A `GET` returns something like:

 ```json